hossamzee/geoqassim/readme.md

 - Snippet of news should be by words not letters.
 - Handle no rows in many pages.
 - Make a photo that consists of combined photos for each album (in an alternative way).
+- Do the liking to the news and make sure that the visitor cannot like a news twice.
+- Do the printing of any page or any news (no need for printing).

 # Future Imporvements
 - Google Analytics implementing.